cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/hanukkah_on_rye_2022.md

 description = """A matchmaker connects Molly and Jacob, but their new romance is put to the test when they realize that they are competing deli owners.
 Will a Hanukkah miracle keep them together?"""

 [taxonomies]
-xmas_genres = ['Drama', 'Hallmark', 'Romance', 'Family', 'TV Movie', 'Comedy']
+xmas_genres = ['Hanukkah', 'Comedy', 'Hallmark', 'TV Movie', 'Family', 'Drama', 'Romance']

 [extra]
 film_url = """https://letterboxd.com/film/hanukkah-on-rye/"""